Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 the point is not on the vertex, it does nothing as the AR on the line detects if the line has a new vertex inserted and if that vertex is on point feature with that passes the exit early logic.

+Very important for UN controlled layers that the **is_un_controlled** is set to True in the Device Attribute Rules.

 ## Workflow